epryan/bizbuddy/README.md

   - Start the web app!
     - npm run start
     - or
-    - DEBUG=meanbase:* npm run devstart
+    - DEBUG=bizbuddy:* npm run devstart

-  - The default config listens on port 3000 (ie. http://localhost:3000/)
+  - The server will listen on the port specified in .env (ie. http://localhost:ENVPORT/)